Refugee (Gratz novel): Josef Landau

-Josef Landau is a 12-year-old Jewish boy fleeing Nazi Germany in 1938.
-After his father is released from the Dachau concentration camp, deeply traumatized, the family boards MS St. Louis captained by Captain Schröder in hopes of finding asylum in Cuba.
+Josef Landau is a 12-year-old Jewish boy running from Nazi Germany in 1938.
+After his father is released from the Dachau concentration camp he comes out very traumatized, the family boards MS St. Louis captained by Captain Schröder in hopes of finding asylum in Cuba.
 During this time, Josef feels like a man and that it's his responsibility to take care of his family.
 With his father's mental health deteriorating quickly, Josef threatens him to ensure that he can pass the medical inspection to get into Cuba, reversing their roles as father and son.
 While the passengers wait to be allowed to disembark, Josef encounters Mariano Padron (who is later revealed to be Isabel Fernadez's grandfather), who is a Cuban government officer bound by his governmental duty not to let the Jewish refugees in, despite feeling sorry for them.
-Josef's maturation continues as the situation worsens: after his father attempts suicide, he alone is allowed to disembark for medical attention in Cuba.
+Josef's maturation continues as the situation worsens: after his father attempts suicide by jumping off the boat, he alone is allowed to disembark for medical attention in Cuba.
 Rachel is stricken with grief at the family separation, so Josef makes sure that Ruthie is being cared for and protected while their mother is unable to provide this care.
-When the Jewish refugees are rejected from entering Cuba, the US and Canada, and it seems likely that the ship is going to take them back to Germany, Josef works with other passengers to try to take the ship hostage so that they can avoid this fate.
+When the Jewish refugees are rejected from entering Cuba, the United States and Canada, and it seems likely that the ship is going to take them back to Germany, Josef works with other passengers to try to take the ship hostage so that they can avoid this fate.

 They fail, but they are not sent back to Germany due to the captain's intervention.
 Instead, passengers are divided up among Allied European nations, with Josef's family going to France, where they stay.
-However, when Germany invades and begins occupying France at the end of the novel, the Nazis give his mother the choice of setting only one of her children free.
+However, when Germany invades and begins occupying France at the end of the novel, the Nazis give his mother the choice of setting only one of her children free Josef, or her little sister Ruthie.
 Josef sacrifices himself to relieve his mother from the burden of this choice, and to save his little sister Ruthie from the concentration camps.
 Josef later dies in a camp, as does his mother.
 It is later learned that Josef's father was alive and well in Cuba, but then died before Ruthie got to him.